This is a guest blog post by Carol Evenson

 Carol Evenson is a process automation consultant who specializes in systems management.
 She has worked alongside Fortune 1000 companies and currently assists organizations within the the US and UK.

-We would love to hear any questions you might have or stories you might share on Process Optimization for Engineers.
+We would love to hear any questions you might have or stories you might share on Interpersonal Skills.

 Please leave your comments, feedback or questions in the section below.